 The Fringe approval process is not intended to be a hurdle, but we do want to ensure that the data is being used and presented accurately and consistently so as to avoid confusion for visitors and Fringe participants.
 For anything other than simple projects, you may wish to contact us before beginning work on your application to discuss your proposed usage.

-To discuss your plans, or to request Fringe API access for an existing application, please use the support tool in the bottom right corner and provide as much information as possible, including:
+To discuss your plans, or to request Fringe API access for an existing application, please contact us and provide as much information as possible, including:

 - the email you used to register for the API